jenmcphail/sc-coding-challenge/readme.md

 Welcome to the github repo of Jen McPhail's coding challenge for Symphony Commerce.

 ##Installation Instructions
 To run the app locally, clone this repo and run `npm install` then `npm start` in your CLI to spin up a local server.
+Or [check out the live demo](https://symphony-commerce-challenge.herokuapp.com/).

 ##Technologies Used
 - Node